rmagick-temp/rmagick/README.txt

 <h2 id="uhoh">Things that can go wrong</h2>

+The RMagick installation FAQ [<http://rmagick.rubyforge.org/install-faq.html>] has answers to the most commonly reported problems.

 #### Can't install RMagick.
 Can't find libMagick or one of the dependent libraries.
-Check the config.log file for more detailed information.
+Check the mkmf.log file for more detailed information.
 Typically this message means that one or more of the libraries that ImageMagick depends on hasn't been installed.
-Examine the config.log file in the installation directory for any error messages.
+Examine the mkmf.log file in the ext/RMagick subdirectory of the installation directory for any error messages.
 These messages typically contain enough additional information for you to be able to diagnose the problem.
+Also see <http://rmagick.rubyforge.org/install-faq.html#libmagick>.

 #### Cannot open shared object file
 When make is running the examples, if you get a message like this: